CURRENT FARMSTAND HOURS

 If you have the free St. Croix Pocket Map, we’re number 1 in purple.
 If you have the free St. Croix This Week Magazine map, we’re number 1 in orange on the map of St. Croix.
 On either map, ARTfarm is the only marked feature due south of Christiansted on the South Shore of the island.

-Visitors are welcome during farmstand hours (once customer lines have cleared) for a quick overview of the farm or to ask questions about our organic farming practices.
+Visitors are welcome during farmstand hours (once customer lines have cleared) for a quick verbal overview of the farm’s practices and techniques or to ask questions about our organic farming practices or your gardening quandaries.
 We’ll do our best to accommodate you.
 Please respect our need to service our customers first.
 We firmly request that dogs and other pets stay in your vehicle or on leash in the parking area OUTSIDE the entrance gate.
 This is for health code reasons and also for the safety of your pets, our farm plants and livestock, and our customers.
 Thank you.

 School groups should call to arrange a day and time for a visit.
 We will supply you with more information when you call!